Florence Harding

+Harding suffered from severe kidney ailments for most of her adult life.
+She died of kidney failure in 1924, just over a year after her husband's death.

-Early life
+Early life and first marriage

-She was born Florence Mabel Kling above her father's hardware store at 126 South Main Street in Marion, Ohio, on August 15, 1860.
-Florence was the eldest of three children of Amos Kling, a prominent Marion accountant and businessman of German descent, and Louisa Bouton Kling, whose French Huguenot ancestors had fled religious persecution.
+Florence Mabel Kling was born on August 15, 1860 above her father's hardware store at 126 South Main Street in Marion, Ohio.
+She was the eldest of three children of Amos Kling, a prominent Marion accountant and businessman of German descent, and Louisa Bouton Kling, who was of French Huguenot and English descent, as her Huguenot ancestors had fled France to England due to religious persecution.
 Her younger brothers were Clifford, born in 1861, and Vetallis, born in 1864.
 Florence attended school at Union School beginning in 1866 and studied the classics.
 Her father prospered as a banker and was a stockholder in the Columbus & Toledo Railroad, President of the Agricultural Society, and member of the school board.
 Florence developed a passion for horses early in life and participated in several horse races.
 Her father trained her in several business skills such as banking, real estate, and farm management.

 Aiming to become a concert pianist, Florence began studies at the Cincinnati Conservatory of Music after graduating from high school in 1878.
 As she recalled, she spent seven hours per day on the piano for three years, once playing until her finger bled.
 On return trips to Marion, Florence often clashed with her father, who would whip her with a cherry switch.
-At the age of 19 she eloped with Henry Atherton ("Pete") De Wolfe (4 May 1859, Marion – 8 March 1894, Marion) and they were married in Columbus, Ohio, on January 22, 1880.
+At the age of 19 she eloped with Henry Atherton ("Pete") de Wolfe (4 May 1859, Marion – 8 March 1894, Marion) and they were married in Columbus, Ohio, on January 22, 1880.
 A record of the issuance of their marriage license was printed in The Marion Star.
 Florence gave birth to her only child, Marshall Eugene, on September 22, 1880.
 Her husband worked in a warehouse but alcoholism led him to abandon the family on December 31, 1882.
-Florence moved in with her friend Carrie Wallace while her mother Louisa financially supported the mother and child.
+Florence moved in with her friend Carrie Wallace while her mother, Louisa, financially supported the mother and her child.
 Florence became a piano teacher to provide extra income and enjoyed skating at night.
 Her estranged husband had attempted to rob a train in 1885, and the pair were divorced in 1886.